Q: Can you tell us a little bit about yourself?

 Q: Are judo clubs in Indonesia shutting down because of the Covid-19 situation?

 A: Yes, there is a complete shutdown now.
 For how long?
 Nobody knows for sure.
-The government says may
+The government says maybe two months but it could be longer.

-Q: Are clubs able to survive if they don’t operate for two or three months?
+Q: Are clubs able to survive if they don’t operate

 A: It depends on whether the members of the club are loyal or not.
 Without the support of club members, most clubs will not make it except for those that have government support.